elvybean/elvybean/CREDIT.md

 ## Widget Sources
 - skill icons are from [tandpfun/skill-icons](https://github.com/tandpfun/skill-icons).
 - spotify widget is from [kittinan/spotify-github-profile](https://github.com/kittinan/spotify-github-profile).
-I am using the widget's default configuration and theme.
+I'm using the widget's default configuration except the cover art is set to not display.
 - github commit stats is from [DenverCoder1/github-readme-streak-stats](https://github.com/DenverCoder1/github-readme-streak-stats).
 I have the widget set to display private commits and it is using the ```shades of purple```  theme.
 - github programming langauge usage stats are from [anuraghazra/github-readme-stats](https://github.com/anuraghazra/github-readme-stats).
 I have the widget set to display as a pie chart and it is also using the ```shades of purple``` theme.